vitorbiten/maintenance-app/README.md

 make env
 ```

-To start the development servers with docker-compose run:
+Then, run this command to start the development servers with docker-compose:

 ```shell
 make run